SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ### Active Style

-In active replication style, once a client send a request, **ALL** replicas will have to execute the request and, if necessary, make state changes.
-Active replication style promises faster receovery from faults but it normally requires more memory and processing costs.
+In active replication style, once a client sends a request, **ALL** replicas will have to execute the request and, if necessary, make state changes.
+Active replication style promises faster recovery from faults but it normally requires more memory and processing costs.

-If many client send requests simultaneously, it is highly possible that differnet replicas will receive different order of requests.
+If many clients send requests simultaneously, it is highly possible that differnet replicas will receive different orders of requests.
 In this case, strong consistency might be compromised, and we need **total ordering** to address this concern.
 We will talk about it later.

 ### Passive Style

 In passive replication style, only the **primary replica** will receive and handle this request.
 For other replicas (a.k.a **secondary replicas**), they will only get checkpoints from primary replica periodically (the frequency is determined by a parameter called *checkpointing interval* which can be modified while the system is running).
-Passive replication style requires less memory and processing costs, but may take longer to receover from faults/failures.
+Passive replication style requires less memory and processing costs but may take longer to recover from faults/failures.

-Total ordering will be trivial here as there is only one replica which really executes requests.
+Total ordering will be trivial here as there is only one replica that executes requests.
 However, it may complicate other parts.
 For example, if the primary replica fails, how can we determine a new replica as the primary replica?
 Some consensus protocols might be helpful (e.g., PAXOS), but remember: *implementing a consensus protocol would be highly complicated and painful.*

 No worry.
 We will introduce our solution later.